fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 performance has only been been for tables up to `2**16`elements and performance may degrade for larger numbers of entries.
-While one of the codes in `stdlib_hash_64bit`, `SPSOOKY_HASH`, can also be used to calculate 128 bit hash codes, none of the current codes can be used to calculate 256 bit hash codes.
+While one of the codes in `stdlib_hash_64bit`, `SPOOKY_HASH`, can also be used to calculate 128 bit hash codes, none of the current codes can be used to calculate 256 bit hash codes.
 Such larger hash codes are useful for larger hash tables and keys, and for checksums.